dhawaldarji7/TrueID/README.md

 # Future of YouID?

-While developing this project, we focussed on storing and accessing of medical, criminal and personal information of a person.
+While developing this project, we focused on storing and accessing medical, criminal and personal information of a person.
 But is that it?
 No!

 Our vision for YouID is to make it a all-in-one solution.
 What does that mean?